 5. Will ACBH provide a list of code descriptions along with role type?
-Updated 9/6/2023

-Yes, the two Procedure Code tables noted above include information about which provider type can use the code.
+ACBH has published preliminary lists of codes for each delivery system and will update upon changes from DHCS.
+These lists provide information about which provider type can use the code.
 There are several hidden columns that provide additional information as well.
 We provided these lists as excel documents with filtering capabilities to assist providers in using that document.
 Additional information about disciplines can be found in both the SMHS and DMC-ODS Billing Manual.